splintercommunity/splinter-docs/docs/0.4/index.md

 design for sharing state simplifies the complex approach of other blockchain platforms, where sharing state means embedding one smart contract into another.

-Sabre's smart contracts are compatible with [Hyperledger Sawtooth](https://github.com/hyperledger/sawtooth-core).
+Sabre's smart contracts are compatible with [Sawtooth](https://github.com/splintercommunity//sawtooth-core).
 You can write a Sawtooth transaction processor (Sawtooth's version of a smart contract) in Rust, then convert it to a Sabre smart contract that can be used for a Splinter circuit.